Tips For Cleaning Earbuds

 • Allow the headphone components to air-dry before you reassemble and use them.

-In-ear headphones (earbuds) are generally less hygienic because you actually put them inside your ear.
-Thanks to their silicone tips, some sit pretty deep in your ear canal to form a seal.
+In-ear headphones (earbuds) are generally less hygienic because you put them inside your ear.
+Thanks to their silicone tips, some sit deep in your ear canal to form a seal.

-While the sound is superior, the risk of getting an ear infection is greater with these devices.
+While the sound is superior, these devices have a greater risk of getting an ear infection.
 To clean and sanitize earbuds, you'll need:

 • Wooden toothpicks